-Short and calm stage.
-A breather for the group to rest and complete the stage more calmly, to take photos and there are stops in the villages to meet its people up-close.
+A short and calm stage.
+This stage will be a breather for the group to rest and complete the stage more calmly.
+You will have time to take photos and there are stops in the villages to meet its people.
 We will arrive in good time at Ihosy where we will eat lunch and dinner in the same restaurant.
-Delicious, homemade, Madagascan food.
+You will have delicious, homemade, Madagascan food.
 In the evening, the group can relax or go out and visit the market in the village.
-If desired, we could organize a cinema trip for the people of the village when it goes dark.
-The hotel where the group will sleep is called Ravaka and it offers shared bedrooms, some of which have private access bathrooms, and others don’t.
+If desired, we can organize a cinema trip for the people of the village when it goes dark.
+The hotel where you will sleep is called Ravaka and it offers shared bedrooms, some of which have private access bathrooms.
 The exterior bathrooms are Madagascan outhouses.

 91km – 10 hours 30 minutes

 Long but moderate stage.
-Steep incline at the beginning with 7km of the port ascending.
-The group makes stops to regroup and the logistics team prepares the refreshments to keep everyone’s strength up in each stretch.
+It is a steep incline at the beginning with 7km of the port ascending.
+The group will make stops to regroup and the logistics team will prepare the refreshments to keep everyone’s strength up in each stretch.
 At the halfway point, a picnic is planned as there is in all of the long stages.
-Gradually we get closer to the mountainous landscape of Isalo Park, where we arrive with enough time to visit the historic museum in the park.
+Gradually we get closer to the mountainous landscape of Isalo Park, where we arrive with enough time to visit the historic museum.
 In Ranohira there is a great variety of hotels and restaurants as it is a touristic area.

 66km – 8 hours 30 minutes

-Moderate stage with a couple of steep inclines.
-The refreshments start to be more constant due to the accumulated fatigue of the group.
-The climate also changes and the sun gives off a lot more heat.
-The route goes all the way through the largest area of mining exploitation in Madagascar and the group stops to visit one of the closest mines or one of the rivers where the people work and that is easy to access by bike.
+This is a moderate stage with a couple of steep inclines.
+Refreshments will start to be more constant due to the accumulated fatigue of the group.
+The climate also changes and the sun gives off a lot more heat in this stage.
+The route goes through the largest area of mining exploitation in Madagascar and we will stop to visit one of the closest mines or one of the rivers where the people work that is easy to access by bike.
 Lunch is a picnic halfway along the route and dinner will be organized by the school with the people of the NGO.
 The accommodation is in the classes of the same school with some bunkbeds and mattresses on the floor.
 The bathrooms are Madagascan and there is electricity and water.

 Day in Antsohamadiro in the school of the Zafiros.

-Excursion with the local people and those from the NGO mines.
-Explanation of the situation of the region and getting to know the towns with the most mining activity in the area.
-Activities with the beneficiaries of the school: sporting activities, entertainment, reading and the possibility of screening a film in the evening.
+You will have an excursion with the local people and those from the NGO mines.
+You will receive an explanation of the situation of the region and get to know the towns with the most mining activity in the area.
+Activities with the beneficiaries of the school include sporting activities, entertainment, reading, and the possibility of screening a film in the evening.
 The accommodation will be the same and the food will be organized by the logistics team of the school.
-Madagascan food due to the few available resources in the area.
+You will receive Madagascan food due to the few available resources in the area.

 104km – 6 hours

 Long stage in terms of kilometers but mostly flat.
-There is just one uphill upon crossing the National Park of Zombitse, but afterwards it is all flat.
-Semi-desert landscape and almost uninhabited.
+There is just one uphill upon crossing the National Park of Zombitse, afterwards it is all flat with semi-desert landscape that is almost uninhabited.
 We get close to one of the mining towns situated next to the path to get to know first-hand their way of life.